Updated 15/11/2024

 When you’re learning how to create a cat-friendly home, one thing you’ll need to consider is your cat’s vertical spaces.
 Cats are natural climbers, and being up high - on a perch or cat-friendly bookcase - gives them a sense of security.

-Cats love to be able to see out because it helps them to view predators below, and gives them an opportunity to climb.
+Cats love to be able to see out because it helps them to view other predators or rivals below, and gives them an opportunity to climb.

 A study published by Companion Animal Psychology observed cat behavior with and without a vertical screen.
 Researcher Emma Desforges at Waltham Centre for Pet Nutrition et al found that when the screen was taken away, unfriendly behaviors between the cats increased.